More than a taste of Paris -

 ITINERARY DAYS MAY BE SWITCHED DUE TO COOKING CLASS SCHEDULES.

-Not included: transfers to and from airport, wine and alcholic
+Not included: transfers to and from airport, breakfast and lunches, wine and alcholic

 beverages, coffee stop